jin-ramen/cardex/README.md

 cardex <COMMAND> [OPTIONS]

 Commands:
-    search      Seach cards by name
-    card        Show a single card by id
+  card    Show full details for a single card search  Search cards by name, with optional filters set     Show a set and list every card in it sets    List sets by name, all if no name is given help    Print this message or the help of the given subcommand(s)

+Options:
+  -R, --region <REGION>  Card region to query (en, fr, de, ja, ...) [default: en] -h, --help             Print help
 ```

 ### Examples